 Our constellation of memories contributes to who we are.
 No one else on the planet has the same group of memories that you have, even if you share a memory with another person.
 In other words, even though you share a wedding day with your partner, you both have some memories that are divergent, even if most of the memories are similar.
 When you realize that your mom doesn't remember who you are or doesn't hold memories that were once important to her, your sadness can be palpable.
 Dreading Mother's Day as it approaches is normal.

 Tip: Find a way to reconstruct a memory for yourself and include your mom.
 If she was a gardener, plant a rose bush.
 When it blooms, give her a rose.
 She doesn't have to remember that she loved gardening to enjoy the rose.
-You know the significance and you have created a memory in that moment.
+You know the significance and you have created a memory at that moment.
 If she forgets that you gave her the rose the next day, you still have the memory of her face when she accepted it.

 Wait for it...not every woman wants to be a mother.
 Not every woman grew up dreaming about motherhood.
 And there's more…women who don't have children aren't leading empty lives; they are leading quite fulfilling lives.

 In fact, the worst part about Mother's Day for some women is the experiences they have when others find out they don't want to be mothers.
 This is especially true for women who are married.
 There is an assumption that the only reason that women get married is to have children.